ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-08-01-linking-unlinking-ndelius-records.md

 We believed the most likely scenario for an automatic matching error was for the service to miss a record for a defendant when one existed.

 This could happen for a number of reasons, such as:
-- the defendant is using an alias name or date of birth that isn’t recorded in NDelius
+- the defendant is using an alias name or date of birth that isn't recorded in NDelius
 - the police have not provided the correct details for a defendant

 We recognised that by giving users the ability to manually link a defendant to a probation record, we introduced the possibility of a user linking a defendant to the wrong record.
 This meant any journey to link a record needed a confirmatory step to minimise this risk.

 As a result, we created this journey for linking a record:
-1. User identifies ‘No record’ defendant as being known to probation
+1. User identifies 'No record' defendant as being known to probation
-2. Clicks ‘Link NDelius record’
+2. Clicks 'Link NDelius record'
-3. Enters the NDelius record’s case reference number (CRN) for the defendant
+3. Enters the NDelius record's case reference number (CRN) for the defendant
-4. Clicks ‘Find record’
+4. Clicks 'Find record'
 5. Reviews the details associated with the CRN and compares them to the defendant
-6. Clicks ‘Link record to defendant’
+6. Clicks 'Link record to defendant'
 7. Returned to the case summary with a success message

 ## Unlinking a record to a defendant